caspel26/django-ninja-aio-crud/README.md

   class UpdaeSerializer:
     fields = ["name". "bar"]
 ```
-- ReadSerializer, CreateSerializer, UpdaeSerializer are used to define which fields would be included in runtime schemas creation.
+- ReadSerializer, CreateSerializer, UpdateSerializer are used to define which fields would be included in runtime schemas creation.

 ## APIViewSet
 - View class used to automatically generate CRUD views. in your views.py import APIViewSet and define your api using NinjaAPI class.
 As Parser and Render of the API you must ninja-aio built-in classes which will serialize data using orjson.